johnkharvey/7800_impossible_mission/html/puzzles.md

 ### Try it yourself!
 The above puzzle corresponds to a Save Game.

+The above puzzle corresponds to a Save Game.
+[Download](../savegame/1.sta) the file and play on [a7800](https://7800.8bitdev.org/index.php/A7800_Emulator) using the ROM "Possible Mission (Propane13)"

 -------------------

 ### All Puzzle Pieces - EXAMPLE 2